UVASOMIT/metron/README.md

 Helper functions can be found in the metron.extenders.ts file.
 The full library contains elements for a lightweight front end framework.

 This repo contains the development branch.

-Full documentation is currently being written, and will be available on the [web site](http://metron.space).